DeterminateSystems/bootspec-secureboot/rfc.md

   - The store path of the generation's toplevel
   - Build-time because the toplevel path is only reachable via `$out`

+JSON was chosen as the format because Nix already supports serializing and deserializing from this format extremely well (via `builtins.toJSON` and `builtins.fromJSON`), and many languages support -- or have libraries that support -- fiddling with JSON.

 While it is desirable to have a good foundation of information to utilize, it is undesirable to bring the whole kitchen sink.
 Each of these keys was chosen by determining what information the current bootloader tools use and from that information deciding what would be most useful to be provided rather than having to be discovered.

 Essentially, we want to limit filesystem magic to the bare minimum; it may be unavoidable for any additional information not present in the specification, but that which is generally necessary for a properly-functioning bootloader should be easily accessible.